DuneV/glowing-enigma/README.md

 ## Starting 🚀

-_To run most scripts you need to have them in a ROS workspace._
+_To run most scripts you need to have them in a ROS workspace,downloading the respective package._

 ### Pre-requirements 📋